netobserv/netobserv.github.io/content/posts/2025-07-07-ipsec/index.md

 ## Availability

-The IPsec feature is available OCP 4.19 and NetObserv release 1.9.
+The IPsec feature is available in NetObserv release 1.9.

 ## Conclusion